 First Alert Forecast: mixed weekend conditions, FAQs on Hurricane Lee

 WILMINGTON, N.C.
-(WECT) - Your weekend forecast features hazy sun, spotty showers and locally heavy storms, and temperatures mainly in the 80s - versus the recently prevalent 90s.
+(WECT) - The balance of your weekend forecast features hazy sun, spotty showers and locally heavy storms, and temperatures mainly in the 80s - versus the recently prevalent 90s.
 The risk of rip currents will be low to moderate; keep it safe in that 83-degree surf!

-Your First Alert Weather Team continues to watch monstrous Hurricane Lee with guarded optimism here in the second week of September, which is the statistical peak of Hurricane Season.
+Your First Alert Weather Team continues to watch monstrous Hurricane Lee with guarded optimism here in the second week of September.
+Today, September 10, is the statistical peak of Hurricane Season.
 Here are some answers to questions we have been fielding about the exceptional Atlantic storm...

 Q: Is it certain to turn away from the Carolinas?